riyabisht/CProblems/articles/problems/find-the-row-with-maximum-number-1s/index.md

 ---
-title: Find the row with maximum 1's
+title: Find the row with maximum 1's matrix
 hide:
   - navigation
 ---